 \subsection{....and from $P(\delta_g)$ to $b(\delta) \delta$.}

-In order to recover the mean biasing function from the galaxy PDF one has to solve Equation ~\ref{eq:inversions}.
-To do this we assume that the mean biasing function is monotonic and deterministic and that a reliable model for the mass PDF is available.
-Despite its conceptual simplicity, the procedure to recover the biasing function requires several nontrivial steps that we describe here.
-The uncertainties introduced in each step will be estimated in the next Section.
+To estimate the mean biasing function from the galaxy PDF, we solve Equation ~\ref{eq:inversions}. { To do so, we assume that shot noise is the main source of stochasticity and} that a reliable model for the mass PDF is available.
+Despite its conceptual simplicity, this procedure requires several non-trivial steps that we describe below.
+The uncertainties introduced in each step are estimated in the next section.
 The procedure is as follows:

 \begin{itemize}